MatrareD/Graph-To-Solve-the-waste-collection-problem-TSP-/README.md

 Thanks to openstreetmap contributors : https://www.openstreetmap.org/#map=13/44.84133/-0.5805
 you can have access to all data that you need.
 Indeed, the name of the differents roads, the properties of the ways and the direction of traffic being extrated, I was able to build a graph of Bordeaux from scratch.
+The following work will be done on a specif neighborhood : the Golden Triangle of Bordeaux, but it will work the same way for the others.

 ![Ville](https://github.com/user-attachments/assets/580a785a-8576-4683-ae72-9578e8f0ab2b)